 Today, we continue to change and grow, determined to move forward another 150 years as a true American Textile company!
-And yes, old James Thompson would be proud to know that you can still buy Buckram at his company in 2010.
+And yes, old James Thompson would be proud to know that you can still buy Buckram at his company today.

 Robert Judell, our company President died on March 18th, 2016 at the age of 92.
 Throughout his 70 years of service at James Thompson & Co., Inc. he was greatly respected and admired for his loyalty, humanity, charm and keen business insight.
 He treated all his employees with respect and gave us all opportunities to grow in our careers.
 We will miss him dearly.